Nadar123/lp-app-flyer/README.md

 Laravel Mix provides a clean, fluent API for defining basic webpack build steps for your applications.
 Mix supports several common CSS and JavaScript pre-processors.

--Documentation
+# Documentation

-You may review the initial documentation here.
+You may review the initial documentation <a href="/laravel-mix/laravel-mix/blob/master/docs">here</a>.

 # License

 Laravel Mix is open-sourced software licensed under the <a href="http://opensource.org/licenses/MIT" rel="nofollow">MIT license</a>.

-# Features:

-Normalized stylesheet for cross-browser compatibility using Normalize.css version 3 (IE8+)

-Easy to customize

-# Dev Dependencies:
+# Dev Dependencies & Features:

 bootstrap,